ReallySecureShell/Simple_Encryption_Setup/README.md

 We will now need to check that the system is able to be

-## Tested Distributions
-put these in tables
-Ubuntu 18.04 EFI and DOS
-Zorin OS 15 EFI and DOS

 ## Limitations

 Not compatiable with lvm - notes